By Meagan Phelan, Writing Tutoring Instructor, Prepped & Polished, LLC

 Chances are, if you can articulate the importance or novelty of the topic you’re studying, you are grasping the bigger picture.
 And if you are grasping the bigger picture, all the little details—the anecdotes in the chapters you’re reading, or the ones your professor will bring up in the classroom—will “stick.”
 You’ll be able to recall them later because they support an idea that’s familiar to you.

-While your college classmates try to answer questions with filler material when in a pinch, you will be positioned to answer test questions directly, and again, to incorporate the subtleties that attention to the lecture revealed.
+While your college classmates try to answer questions with filler material when in a pinch, you will be positioned to answer test questions directly and, again, to incorporate the subtleties that attention to the lecture revealed.

 Meagan Phelan holds an M.A. in Science Writing from The Johns Hopkins University in Baltimore, MD and a B.A. in Biology from Gettysburg College in Gettysburg, Pa.
 She has freelanced as a science writer and is a Fulbright Scholar.
 Meagan is the Science Press Package Director at the American Association for the Advancement of Science.